Charity shops in Ellesmere Port

 Chester is the nearest larger city with a specialist precious-metal buyer, around 8 to 9 miles from Ellesmere Port and roughly a 20-minute drive.
 Even at that short distance, taking a valuable parcel into the city by hand means closing cover on the shop floor or pulling a volunteer away for the morning.

 Handling it online avoids that altogether.
 GoldPaid emails the Special Delivery label, the team packs and books in the parcel locally, and the valuation happens at GoldPaid’s end.
-Royal Mail cover may be available up to £2,500 depending on the postal method and cover level used.
+Your parcel travels on Royal Mail Special Delivery, and Royal Mail cover may be available up to £2,500 depending on the postal method and cover level used.
 GoldPaid can confirm the appropriate postal option before you post.

 Ellesmere Port donations worth a second look